Category Archives: Wisconsin

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been precisely checked, or a piece that is being separated, will certainly call for a survey to find the new corners as well as whole lot lines in Wisconsin, which ought to be completely noted so they will certainly never come to be shed.
+Land that has actually never ever been exactly checked, or an item that is being divided, will certainly require a survey to situate the brand-new edges and also great deal lines in Wisconsin, which ought to be permanently noted so they will never ever end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.